DiffusionMRITool/dmritool/Documentation/Sphinx/building.rst

 Windows
 --------

-We did not test the building of DMRITOOL_ in windows.
+We did not test the building of DMRITool_ in windows.
 You can try it by yourself.